-The BCF Leadership Group is not a formal committee of any of the statutory partners; authority is exercised by the individual officers on behalf of the organisations to whom they are accountable and within their delegated limits.
-Within these parameters, decisions can be made at the meeting.
+Authority is exercised by the individual officers on behalf of the organisations to whom they are accountable and within their delegated limits.
+Within these parameters, decisions can be made at the meetings.

-Each Member is accountable for ensuring all appropriate internal decisionmaking bodies are appropriately engaged.
+Each member is accountable for ensuring all appropriate internal decision-making bodies are appropriately engaged.
 They are also accountable for dissemination of information from BCF Leadership Group back to their respective organisations.